Buttons

 Style: 16px, Title Case

-As a rule, Primary and Secondary CTAs on USPS.com are active.
-In cases where there is a dependency or error, selecting the CTA will trigger appropriate error messaging.
+As a rule, primary and secondary buttons on USPS.com are active.
+In cases where there is a dependency or error, selecting the button will trigger appropriate error messaging.

 However, there are certain tools and applications where exceptions to this rule are necessary.
 These exceptions are granted on a case-by-case basis by USPS Digital Brand Marketing and in accordance with DSG governance.
 Contact USPS Digital Brand Marketing team to request an exception.